 While communicating a person should use correct body movements and gestures.
 This is one of the common mistakes managers make.
 The following case can help understand this better.

-A manager was explaining the project and field work to his employees but he was sitting in the chair with crossed arms and was speaking with closed eyes, also in between whenever he was maintaining an eye contact, he would see only one employee.
+A manager was explaining the project and fieldwork to his employees but he was sitting in the chair with crossed arms and was speaking with closed eyes, also in between whenever he was maintaining eye contact, he would see only one employee.

-Now in the above case the manager did not even stand while communicating and it seemed that he was not so interested in the meeting.
+Now in the above case, the manager did not even stand while communicating and it seems that he was not so interested in the meeting.
 He has just marked his physical appearance there.
-So, this is one of the very bad form of communication.
+So, this is one of the very bad forms of communication.

 2. Technical Jargon:

-It is not necessary that one who speaks well conveys well.
+One who speaks well doesn’t need to convey well.
 Yes, it is true because this is another communication mistake made by managers.
-There are some who use very high vocabulary while delivering a presentation but they forget that communication is best when done in simple manner so that everybody is able to grasp the message.
+Some use very high vocabulary while delivering a presentation but they forget that communication is best when doing easily so that everybody can grasp the message.